prebid/prebid.github.io/prebid-server/developers/add-a-module.md

 - optional external connections to data sources or other services

 Some modules may plug into only one endpoint and one stage of processing.
 Others may coordinate activity across multiple stages.
-For example, this diagram illustrates the design of a module that's configured to plug into two stages of the processing workflow:
+For example, this diagram illustrates the design of a module that's rather extremely configured to plug into all of the stages of the processing workflow:

 ![Prebid Server Modularity Architecture](/assets/images/prebid-server/module-example.png){:class="pb-xlg-img"}